Last Updated on October 5, 2023 by Samantha Harris

 Tortoises are considered quiet or even noiseless animals.
 As they’re solitary creatures, there’s less need for advanced communication between tortoises.

 Despite their largely silent nature, there are certain noises that tortoises make:

 Some are involuntary sounds, while other noises are intentionally made to convey a message.
 We’ll explore the sounds tortoises make and when to expect these vocalizations.

 Do Tortoises Make Any Sounds?

-Tortoises don’t often vocalize, but that doesn’t mean they can’t make noises.
+Tortoises don’t often vocalize, but that doesn’t mean they can’t produce sounds.

 According to the Journal of Morphology, tortoises have vocal cords, and vocalization is possible for almost every species.

 In particular, the tortoises’ larynx is almost identical to that of mammals, with the addition of two diverticula (small, bulging pouches).

 These work as resonating chambers that allow tortoises to make calls at a low frequency.
 This means tortoise calls and communication can be difficult for humans to detect if we hear them at all.